taskforcedev/user/README.md

 ### Overwriting Config ###
-The package comes with default config however you can publish this to overwrite with your own
+The package comes with default config however you will likely wish to publish this and overwrite with your own config settings.

 <code>php artisan config:publish Taskforcedev/user</code>